intelli-foods/.github/profile/README.md

 1. **Smart Recipe Recommendations**: Analyzes your available ingredients and suggests possible recipes you can make right now
 2. **Intelligent Substitutions**: When you're missing an ingredient, it recommends suitable substitutions based on what you have, making recipes more accessible

-The system takes into account ingredient expiry dates, helping users prioritize ingredients that need to be used soon, thereby reducing food waste.

 Our recipe recommendation system leverages three key AI components:

 1. **AI21-Jamba-1.5-Mini LLM**: Integrated via LangChain for natural language understanding and generation, specifically for analyzing recipe requests and generating ingredient substitution suggestions.